ioanazelko/dustfizz3D/README.md

-# 3D_dust_temperature_map
+# dustfizz3D

-Code for creating the 3D  interstellar medium dust temperature map from Zelko et al. 2022: https://arxiv.org/abs/2211.07667
+Code for creating the **3D  interstellar medium dust temperature map** from Zelko et al. 2022: https://arxiv.org/abs/2211.07667

 We start from 3D dust reddening map.
 We can use different versions of maps available in the research community.
 For now, we have used the Green et al. 2019 version, and others will be added in the future.